Insider Sell: Vacasa Inc CEO R - GuruFocus.com

 Who is Robert Greyber of Vacasa Inc?

 Robert Greyber is the CEO of Vacasa Inc, a leading vacation rental management company.
-Greyber has been with the company since 2020 and has played a significant role in its growth and expansion.
-With a strong background in the travel and hospitality industry, Greyber has been instrumental in driving Vacasa's strategic vision and operational excellence.
+Greyber has been with the company since its inception and has played a crucial role in its growth and expansion.
+Under his leadership, Vacasa has become a prominent player in the vacation rental industry, offering a comprehensive suite of services to property owners and guests alike.

 Vacasa Inc's Business Description